OpenShift SDN

 New pod creation: OpenShift networking SDN

 As new pods are created on a host, the local OpenShift software-defined network (SDN) allocates and assigns an IP address from the cluster network subnet assigned to the node and connects the veth interface to a port in the br0 switch.
-And it does this with the OpenShift OVS, which programs OVS rules via the OVS bridge.
+It does this with the OpenShift OVS, which programs OVS rules via the OVS bridge.
 At the same time, the OpenShift SDN injects new OpenFlow entries into the OVSDB of br0 to Route traffic addressed to the newly allocated IP Address to the correct OVS port connecting the pod.

-- Pod network: 10.128.0.0/14
+Pod network: 10.128.0.0/14

 The pod network defaults to use the 10.128.0.0/14 IP address block.
 Each node in the cluster is assigned a /23 CIDR IP address range from the pod network block.
 That means, by default, each application node in OpenShift can accommodate a maximum of 512 pods.
-It is the role of OpenFlow that is used to manage how IP addresses are allocated to each application node.
-The Openshift cluster-wide network is established via the primary CNI plugin, which is the essence of SDN for Openshift and configures the overlay network using the OVS.

 Configuring OpenShift Networking SDN